elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed inevitable mapping conflicts in Opensearch by updating `elastisys/fluentd` to use image tag `v3.4.0-ck8s4`.
   In this image `fluent-plugin-kubernetes_metadata_filter` has been downgraded to version `2.13.0`, which still includes the de_dot functionality that was removed in the prior tag of the image.
 - Fixed harbor network policies
+- Fixed update-ips script to handle ports for S3 endpoints

 ### Added
 - Option to configure alerts for growing indices in OpenSearch